 If you do decide to retain your seed phrase, make sure that it's securely protected.
 Keeping the seed phrase sealed in a way that is tamper evident is advised.

-Our recommendation is to use a seedless multisig setup.
-If you've already written down and stored your seed phrase, and added it to Casa, it's recommended that you rotate that device out of your keyset and replace it with a device that has no backup seed phrase.
+If you've already written down and stored your seed phrase, and added it to Casa, and wish to "go seedless," it's recommended that you rotate that device out of your keyset and replace it with a device that has no backup seed phrase.

 For information on how we think about see phrases, check out our CTO Jameson Lopp's blog post on Casa's seedless security model.